umich-brcf-bioinf/2021-04-19-umich-computationalFoundations/site/Module00_Introduction.md

   - **Red "X"** to request assistance from helper
     - Hosts will connect you with a helper in a breakout room.

-### Breakout Rooms

-- We're all going to be transported into randomized breakout rooms to see what that's like.
-- Introduce yourself.
-And come up with 1-2 reasons why it might be useful to know Bash command line.
-- When you have completed introductions, you can leave the breakout room to rejoin the main room.

 ### Schedule